Creating Scenarios

 becomes:

-You can use variables anywhere: in the story, in AI instructions, in card names, card content, and card triggers.
+You can use variables anywhere: in the story, in AI instructions, and in Card names, content, and triggers.

 3.3.
 Option Types